HNringane/digital-portfolio-PRP370S/reflections/mock_interview.md

 ## STAR Reflection

-Situation:
+**Situation:**

-1.As part of my work readiness training, I recorded a mock interview to simulate a real job interview scenario.
+1. As part of my work readiness training, I recorded a mock interview to simulate a real job interview scenario.

-Task:
+**Task:**

-1. I needed to demonstrate clear communication, professionalism, and confidence while answering typical IT interview questions.
+1.I needed to demonstrate clear communication, professionalism, and confidence while answering typical IT interview questions.

-Action:
+**Action:**

 1.I prepared by reviewing questions and practicing responses.
 During the recording, I maintained positive body language, clear speech, and structured answers.
 Afterward, I reviewed the video to identify areas for improvement.

-Result:
+**Result:**

 1.The video helped me improve confidence, refine my answers, and better present my internship experience.
 It strengthened my professional communication and prepared me for real interviews.